ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } CombinedTreeProof;
 ~~~

-The elements of the `timestamps` field are the timestamps of log entries, and
+The elements of the `timestamps` field are the timestamps of log entries.
-the elements of the `prefix_proofs` field are search proofs from the prefix
+The elements of the `prefix_proofs` field are search proofs from the prefix
 trees at particular log entries.
 There is no explicit indication as to which log
 entry the elements correspond to, as they are provided in the order that the
 algorithm the user is executing would request them.
 The elements of the